Nursing Program - FAQs

 Q: What GPA is required?

-A: The minimum GPA of 2.0 is required for entrance into all nursing programs.
+A: The minimum GPA of 2.0 is required for entrance into the practical nursing program.
+A minimum GPA of 2.5 is required for entrance into the LPN to ADN Transition and the Associate Degree Program.
 A GPA of 2.0 is required to remain in all nursing curriculums.

 Q: Is there a separate entrance exam for the nursing curriculum?

 A: Yes, The TEAS test is required with a proficiency level of achievement.